 A coder works in conjunction with medical billers, physicians and others to make sure there is an accurate distribution of costs and that insurance claims are filed correctly.
 The coder could work on either side of the process – inputting the information or analyzing it once it’s in a system.

-The job outlook for medical coders is bright, with the Bureau of Labor Statistics (BLS) estimating employment of medical records and health information technicians will grow 8% from 2019 to 2029.
+The job outlook for medical coders is bright, with the Bureau of Labor Statistics (BLS) estimating employment of medical records and health information technicians will grow 9% from 2020-2030.
 The continued proliferation of electronic health records and an increase in medical care throughout the country because of the aging population has driven much of this growth.

 Medical coders will need to be adept at using software that helps medical offices/systems manage the billing process.
 You’ll also need to be detail-oriented, be able to quickly understand terms and codes, and have an interest in medicine and medical procedures.